L13/vscode-projects/README.md

 * `l13Projects.workspace.folders` - The folders to search for VS Code workspaces.
 * `l13Projects.workspace.maxDepthRecursion` - The maximum depth of folder recursion for VS Code workspaces.
 * `l13Projects.workspace.ignore` - The folders which will be ignored for search.
+* `l13Projects.sortWorkspacesBy` - Sort workspaces by name, simple or type.
+	* `Name` - (default) Sort all workspaces by name.
+	* `Simple` - Group all workspaces by simple type.
+	* `Type` - Group all workspaces by type.
+* `l13Projects.initialWorkspacesGroupState` - Set the initial state of a group.
+	* `Remember` - (default) Remember the collpased and expanded state of each group.
+	* `Collapsed` - Show all groups collapsed at start.
+	* `Expanded` - Show all groups expanded at start.

 ## Global Keyboard Shortcuts